unaihuete-org/Tecnun-IoT-2023/README.md

     ![image](https://user-images.githubusercontent.com/64772417/215865879-1b0ef6c7-dd3e-4942-844e-5a9b9e19aac5.png)

 1. Confirm the pictures are located in the previosly selected Storage Account.
 Open the Storage Account in the [Azure Portal](https://portal.azure.com/), go to **Containers > images** .
-You will find a new folder with your deviceID and the pictures will be located under the folder.
+You will find a new folder with **your deviceID** and the pictures will be located under the folder **images/YOUR-DEVICE-ID**.

     ![image](https://user-images.githubusercontent.com/64772417/215866460-9a9d27b5-16f0-47d8-9df8-3e7758f6b09a.png)

-## Analyze uploaded Images with Azure Computer Vision
+# Analyze uploaded Images with Azure Computer Vision

 In this exercise, we are going to see how to integrate IoT solutions with Computer Vision AI by using an Azure Logic App.

 Azure Logic Apps is a cloud-based platform for creating and running automated workflows that integrate your apps, data, services, and systems.

-### Create table in Storage Account for Analyzedimages
+## Create table in Storage Account for Analyzedimages

 1. Go to the Azure Portal, and open the previously created **Storage Account**.
 Open the **Tables** option under "Data Storage".
 We will create a table to contain information around the image file analyzed and the AI given caption.